KirstenAli/fortress/README.md

 # Fortress

-Fortress stands as an extension of Spring Security, streamlining the development of secure web applications by offering essential security elements, allowing you to concentrate on your core business concept.
+Fortress stands as an extension of Spring Security, streamlining the development of secure RESTful web applications by offering essential security elements, allowing you to concentrate on your core business concept.
 Right out of the box, Fortress furnishes you with:

 - JWT Authentication:
    - Token management intricacies are handled by Fortress, relieving you of the burden.